developer-zebra/developer-zebra-site/src/ppc/2-0/guide/setup/index.md

 ####Remote Configuration Deployment

-After client installation, follow these steps to create StageNow profiles to remotely configure the client:
+After PPC client and PPCClientMgr app installation, follow these steps to create StageNow profiles to remotely configure the client:
 1. Start PPC client
 2. Configure PPC settings with CSP